Manipur MLA boycotted over roadwork disruption in Imphal East

 The disruption became evident when construction materials were seen being moved away from work sites in heavy vehicles on Saturday.

-Residents and Panchayet members have expressed frustration, pointing out that many of the roads, including inter-village roads, lanes, and bylanes, have been in a poor state for months due to a lack of government action.
+Residents and panchayat members have expressed frustration, pointing out that many of the roads, including inter-village roads, lanes, and bylanes, have been in a poor state for months due to a lack of government action.
 The roadwork, which had finally begun, was seen as a much-needed relief before being abruptly interrupted.

 The boycott marks growing public resentment toward elected representatives perceived as obstructing essential development efforts.